pdoubraw/wakebench_swift/docs/source/swift_stable_evolution.rst

 The Simulation
 --------------

-Participants are asked to simulate the mean wake behind a single turbine (between 1 D and 8 D) operating in a neutral atmosphere under the inflow described below.
+Participants are asked to simulate the mean wake behind a single turbine (between 1 D and 8 D) operating in a stable atmosphere under the inflow described below.
 Please observe the :ref:`simulation guidelines <simulations>` for information that is common to all SWiFT benchmarks (e.g., turbine model, requested output files).

 **Inflow Conditions**